Amazon in deal with German watchdog to overhaul marketplace terms

 “We’ll continue working hard, investing heavily, and inventing new tools and services to help our selling partners around the world reach new customers and grow their business,” said Amazon.

-Silicon Valley’s tech giants have come under increasingly intense scrutiny in Europe, with Alphabet’s Google hit with billions of euros in fines for breaches of European Union competition rules.
+Silicon Valley’s tech giants have come under increasingly intense scrutiny in Europe, with Alphabet’s (GOOGL.O) Google hit with billions of euros in fines for breaches of European Union competition rules.

-Germany’s anti-trust regulator, while subordinate to Brussels in many regards, has also been active, ordering Facebook to change how it handles user data after finding the social network abused its market dominance.
+Germany’s anti-trust regulator, while subordinate to Brussels in many regards, has also been active, ordering Facebook (FB.O) to change how it handles user data after finding the social network abused its market dominance.

 Facebook has challenged that decision, in contrast to Amazon which came to a relatively quick understanding with the German regulator.
 No fines had been foreseen in the Amazon case.